LOS LOBOS LOCOS

 * And now, in his fourth year at New Mexico, he leads the Mountain West in player-graduations.

 New Mexico‘s success is largely founded on the brilliant defensive mastery of it’s coach.
 Davie is considered the chief designer of Texas A&M’s “Wrecking Crew” which led the nation in total defense in 1993 and then the next year at Notre Dame defense where his defense produced the lowest yards-per-game defensive total of the decade.
-At New Mexico, he has been recognized for having significantly upgrading the Lobos’ key defensive stats every year.
+At New Mexico, he has significantly upgrading the Lobos’ key defensive stats every year.

 Can they pass?